 Dry Aloo Sabzi

 Serving Suggestions:-

-Serve this dry aloo sabzi hot or warm with simple plain paratha, soft chapati, or simple poori alongside yogurt or any raita.
+Serve this dry aloo sabzi hot or warm with simple plain paratha.
+Pair it with soft chapati or simple poori.
+Offer yogurt or any raita as a side.

-You can serve this as a complete meal alongside dal and chawal.
+You can serve this as a whole meal alongside dal and chawal.

+Dry Aloo Sabzi